Post

 An antioxidant can be:

-• A vitamin such as vitamins A, C or E
+• A vitamin such as vitamins A, C, or E

-• Plant chemicals like flavonoid and carotenoids
+• Plant chemicals like flavonoids and carotenoids

 • A mineral such as selenium